energywebfoundation/dsb/README.md

 DSB works based on two fundamental building blocks `channels` and `messages`.
 Channels are structures that allows publisher and subscribers to exchange message with at-least-once delivery semantics.
 DSB uses built-in persistency for every channel.

+All examples below assumes that DSB Message Broker is run and available locally under http://localhost:3000 host.

 ### Login

 Before you can start using DSB Message Broker (as a DSB user) you need to complete login procedure and acquire `access-token`.
 The required `identityToken` is a JWT signed token using ES256 algorithm.